What is breast cancer?

 Be smoke-free

-If you're not a smoker, then congratulate yourself for avoiding an important cancer risk factor.
-To keep yourself safe, also try to avoid exposure to other people's tobacco smoke (second-hand smoke).
+If you do not smoke cigarettes, you have avoided an important cancer risk factor.
+To keep yourself safe, also try to avoid other people’s cigarette smoke (second-hand smoke).

-Smokers have probably heard that quitting will help to improve their health and reduce the risk of cancer and other serious diseases.
-The good news is that it's never too late to benefit from breaking the habit and becoming smoke-free.
+If you smoke cigarettes, you have probably heard that quitting will help to improve your health and reduce your risk of cancer and other serious diseases.
+The good news is that it is never too late to benefit from becoming smoke-free.

-It can appear hard to quit smoking and sometimes it takes more than one attempt, but more than two-thirds of Canadians who were once smokers have been able to butt out.
-Six out of ten used a smoking cessation aid, such as nicotine replacement therapy, quit smoking programs, or medication.
-Talk with your doctor, nurse practitioner or pharmacist about the many options out there to help people become smoke-free.
+It can be hard to quit smoking and often it takes more than one attempt, but more than two-thirds of Canadians who used to smoke have been able to stop smoking for good.
+Six out of 10 people used a smoking cessation aid, such as nicotine replacement therapy, quit smoking programs or medication.
+Talk with your doctor, nurse practitioner or pharmacist about the many options to help become smoke-free.

 - Write down or think about how you would feel if you could quit.
 For example, would you feel better about yourself and more in control of your life?
 Would it make you a better role model to your children or loved ones?
 Would it give you a better chance of living to enjoy a healthy retirement?
 Think about what your life would be like if you could quit and your reasons for wanting to stop.

 - Keep track of your smoking.
-Sometimes, just seeing how much they are smoking — and being more aware of when they are reaching for a cigarette — can help people to cut back.
-Keep a count of every cigarette you smoke on your cell phone, on a piece of paper, or on your computer.
+Sometimes, seeing how much you are smoking — and being more aware of when you are reaching for a cigarette — can help you to cut back.
+Keep a count of every cigarette you smoke on your cell phone, on a piece of paper or on your computer.

 - Book an appointment with your doctor or nurse practitioner or talk with your pharmacist about smoking cessation aids and programs that might make it easier for you to quit.
 Investigate all your options so you can think about what you may do in the future.